intel/neural-compressor/docs/introduction.md

    To add a new metric, user just need inherit "Metric" class and implement a subclass in metric.py.

+   To add a new objective, user just need inherit "Objective" class and implement a subclass in objective.py.

 # Workflow

 <div align="left">